 Concurrent with the completion of the Wellbeats transaction in February 2022, the Company entered into a credit agreement ("Term Loan Commitment") with two Canadian chartered banks (the "Lenders") comprising of a senior revolving credit facility of \$97,500,000 and a revolving credit facility.
 The Term Loan Commitment's maturity date is February 28, 2025.
 During Q2 2022, the Company voluntarily repaid \$10.0 million of the credit facility, reducing total debt to \$87.5 million.
 Following the voluntary repayment of debt, the Company, in collaboration with the Lenders, also revised the terms of its credit facility to better position LifeSpeak to achieve its growth targets going forward (the "Amended and Restated Agreement").
-As a result of the Amended and Restated Agreement, the Company was required to make a principal repayment of \$5,000,000 by December 31, 2022.
+As a result of the Amended and Restated Agreement, the Company was required to make a principal repayment of \$5.0 million, by December 31, 2022.
 On December 23, 2022, pursuant to the Amended and Restated Agreement, the Company made a draw down of \$5.0 million on the Revolving Credit Facility and repaid \$5.0 million of the principal balance outstanding under the Term Loan Commitment.

-On March 30, 2023, the Company and Lenders entered into the Second A&R Credit Agreement, whereby the Company repaid \$10.0 million of principal under the Term Loan Commitment and repaid the \$5.0 million outstanding under the Revolving Credit Facility.
+On March 30, 2023, the Company and Lenders entered into the Second Amended and Restated Credit Agreement, whereby the Company repaid \$10.0 million of principal under the Term Loan Commitment and repaid the \$5.0 million outstanding under the Revolving Credit Facility.
 Additionally, the principal amounts were revised to \$72.5 million for the Term Loan Commitment and to \$5.0 million for the revolving credit facility.
 The Term Loan Commitment outlined a mandatory principal repayment of \$1.1 million by December 29, 2023, and quarterly payments of \$1.8 million on the last day of each quarter commencing March 31, 2024, with the remaining unpaid principal balance due at maturity.
-The Company and the Lenders entered into several amendments to the Term Loan Commitment after March 30, 2023 that removed the requirement to test certain covenants.